Updated: Apr 18, 2019

 3) You may need to stand for most of, if not the entire event.
 Wear shoes that make this possible.
 I’m not suggesting that you wear Crocs.
 But, do wear professional shoes in top condition.
 You want to convey that you’re a competent, polished, and intelligent person with whom people would want to do business; and to whom they can refer friends and clients.

 4) While you may choose to wear clothes or accessories in your personal life that strongly indicate your personal beliefs, religious affiliation, or send strong style preferences like bohemian attire, refrain from doing this at business functions.

 Significant research on bias as it pertains to appearance, has been conducted.
 There is substantial evidence that verifies everybody judges appearance.
 Even people who claim that they do not judge the appearance of other people, do in fact pass judgement on clothing, hairstyles, etc.

 Further, men have been shown to judge other men and women more harshly than women judge other people.
 In short, I wear more color and jewelry if I attend a female only networking function than if I attend a meeting with men.
 My intent is to avoid distractions that could lead to the impression that I am not serious about my career.

 5) When in doubt, dress more formally than less formally.
 It’s better to be safe than sorry.
 Society today is typically very casual.
-You can’t go wrong by wearing attire that indicates you cared about your appearance.
+You can’t go wrong by wearing attire that indicates you care about your appearance.
 Select a suit, or other clothing, that is business appropriate and shows you’re serious about your image.
 While jeans and business casual clothes may be fine, it makes sense to over dress and minimize the risk of being too casual.

 Let me know how your next networking event goes!